-A large part of the controversy behind data privacy also includes the conversation of consent, and whether companies are allowed to take a user’s information without them aware.
-The EU has tackled this issue by passing the Europe’s General Data Protection Regulation, otherwise known as GDPR, to provide transparency and consent for users.
+A large part of the controversy behind data privacy also includes the conversation of consent, and whether companies are allowed to take a user's information without them aware.
+The EU has tackled this issue by passing the Europe’s General Data Protection Regulation (GDPR) to provide transparency and consent for users.
 California has followed suit with the CCPA data privacy legislation, new privacy laws are being developed in 12 states, and potential federal US legislation my come regarding online data privacy.
 Yet, 57% of users said they would consent to businesses accessing their personal information so long as they asked permission.

-This data suggests that there is a real opportunity — even with privacy-focused adblockers — for digital publishers to engage their users in a transparent and meaningful way as the Internet enters its age of consent.
+This data suggests that there is a real opportunity -- even with privacy-focused adblockers -- for digital publishers to engage their users in a transparent and meaningful way as the Internet enters its age of consent.
 Admiral has developed privacy consent tools to help publishers address GDPR and CCPA needs quickly and compliantly.

 For more survey results from Admiral’s Adblock Research Panel, please feel free to contact Michael Yeon, VP, Marketing at: email@example.com